Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Multiparameter colored partition category

 Like in the case of $G(r,n)$, the algebra $\cPar(\textbf{x})$ also admits two natural anti-involutions.
 The anti-involution $\Inv_n$ given in Section~\ref{sec:twist} extends to an anti-involution $\Inv$ on $\cPar({\bf x})$ by sending a colored partition diagram to its horizontal flip and inverting the colors of its parts.

 Next we discuss a simple-preserving duality on $\cPar(\textbf{x})\Mod$ and the key point is to use the duality for finite-dimensional $G(r,n)-$modules with respect to which simple modules of $G(r,n)$ are self-dual.
-The anti-involution $\bar{\Inv}_n$ given in Section~\ref{sec:twist} also extends to an anti-involution $\bar{\Inv}$ on $\cPar({\bf x})$, which sends a colored partition diagram to its horizontal flip (but not inverting the colors in contrast to the case of $\Inv$).
+The anti-involution $\bar{\Inv}_n$ given in Section~\ref{sec:twist} is one such anti-involution, which also extends to an anti-involution $\bar{\Inv}$ on $\cPar({\bf x})$ by sending a colored partition diagram to its horizontal flip (but not inverting the colors in contrast to the case of $\Inv$).

 For $M$ a locally finite-dimensional left $\cPar(\textbf{x})$-module, we have $M=\displaystyle{\bigoplus_{n\in\ZZ_{\geq 0}}}1_nM$.
 Let where $(1_nM)^{*}$ denotes the $\CC$-linear dual of $1_nM$.
 We define an action of $\cPar(\textbf{x})$ on $\Theta(M)$ using the involution $\bar{\Inv}$.
 For $f\in (1_nM)^{*}$, then $m\in 1_nM$ and $d$ a colored partition diagram, define $(d\cdot f)(m)=f(\bar{\Inv}(d)m)$.
 So $\Theta(M)$ is also a locally finite-dimensional left $\cPar(\textbf{x})$-module.
 Consequently, we have a contravariant functor